shaussler/TheoreticalUniverse/theoretical_universe/differential_operators.rst

 forms, I can only recommend `yet another great video serie by Michael Penn
 <https://youtube.com/playlist?list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&si=4dDrAZ-oKa1rI7B8>`_.
 Implicitely assumed with the above requirements is the understanding of tensor calculus, and in particular the concept of vectors and covectors.

-Familiarity with the concepts of Grassman Algebra, Clifford Algebra (AKA Geometric Algebra), Lie Groups and Algebra is not needed but certainly welcome for the understanding of the antisymmetry underlying differential forms.
+Some basic familiarity with the concepts of Grassman Algebra, Clifford Algebra (AKA Geometric Algebra), Lie Groups and Algebra is not necessary but welcome for the understanding of the antisymmetries at hand.

 The Hodge dual
 --------------